 But there’s always more work that can be done to help make our code as modular, reusable, maintainable, and readable (and any other buzzwords that I forgot ;) as it relates to programming projects.

-One of the challenges in working in system like WordPress is that it doesn’t necessarily promote practices that are typically seen in more classical programming environments, but – the way that I see it – we’re doing about many of the same things:
+One of the challenges of working in a system like WordPress is that it doesn’t necessarily promote practices that are typically seen in more classical programming environments, but – the way that I see it – we’re doing many of the same things:

 - Solving problems through the use of code,

 - Querying for information from a database through the use of provided APIs,